HaiMianBBao/PlumBL/readme.md

 # PLUM_BOOTLOADER
 This is a lightweight microcontroller bootloader.
-At present, you can use u2f, st dfu tools, to complete the firmware upgrade.
+At present, you can use u2f, dfu-util.exe tools, to complete the firmware upgrade.
 At the same time, it is also portable and can be easily transplanted to other chips.
 It only needs to implement the interface under the port folder.
 At present, I have finished the transplantation of ch58x series.

 This PlumUSB is written when learning CherryUSB.
 You can replace it with CherryUSB.
 I'll change to CherryUSB later.